-That submissions 25.4 and 26.1 from KiwiRail Holdings Limited and Architectural Designers New Zealand Inc be accepted in part and further submissions 2.3, 2.4 5.5 and 5.6 from the New Zealand Transport Agency and Mid Central Public Health Services be rejected.
+That submissions 25.4 and 26.1 from KiwiRail Holdings Limited and Architectural Designers New Zealand Inc be accepted in part and further submissions 2.3, 2.4, 5.5 and 5.6 from the New Zealand Transport Agency and Mid Central Public Health Services be rejected.

-The following amendments are recommended as a result of this submission.
+The following amendments are made as a result of this submission.

-17.5.3 Noise Sensitive Activities (including dwellings).
+17.5.2 Noise Sensitive Activities (including dwellings).

-New, altered or relocated buildings for a noise sensitive activity on any site within any rural, commercial or industrial manufacturing zones (excluding the Airport Enterprise Zone) or within 30 metres of a railway designation state highway 3 designation shall comply with the following:..........
+b.
+New, altered (more than 10% of the existing habitable gross floor area) or relocated buildings for a noise sensitive activity on any site within any rural, commercial or industrial manufacturing zone (excluding the Airport Enterprise Zone) or within 30 metres of a railway designation (District Plan reference: D204) or within 50 metres of any portion of the State Highway 3 designation (District Plan reference: D207) where a posted speed limit exceeding 70km/hr applies must shall-comply with at least one of the following:.....